 Meet Jade!

 • Jade Jasmine Hurley (she/her) is a Northern California native currently based in Chicago, IL.
-After an exciting early career in digital strategy and communications within the reproductive health, rights, and justice movement, Jade has returned to the written page.
-Now studying creative writing and gender & sexuality studies while freelancing, Jade hopes to bring levity, friendship, and hope to each space she occupies.
+After an exciting early career in digital strategy and communications within the reproductive health, rights, and justice movement, Jade returned to the written page in Fall 2024.
+Now teaching, writing, and freelancing, Jade hopes to bring levity, friendship, and hope to each space she occupies.

 Jade is a Gemini sun, Cancer moon, Cancer rising, an ENFJ, and a passionate defender of Daniel Radcliffe.
-She is passionate about sexual health access, sweet matcha lattes, oxford commas, labor organizing, and global feminisms.
-Jade lives with her two-year-old Ocicat, Kismet, in Hyde Park, and enjoys reading, dancing, gossiping, creating art, writing bad diaspora poetry, and swimming in the nearest body of water.
+She is passionate about sexual health access, sweet matcha lattes, oxford commas, SWANA solidarity, labor organizing, and global feminisms.
+Jade lives with her three-year-old Ocicat, Kismet, in South Loop, and enjoys reading, dancing, gossiping, creating art, writing bad diaspora poetry, and swimming in the nearest body of water.

 See more of my work here.

-• Jade is currently a student of the Masters of the Arts Program in Humanities (MAPH) at the prestigious University of Chicago.
-With a dual focus in Creative Writing and Gender & Sexuality Studies, Jade is continually producing creative nonfiction projects about gender, power, Americana, and the digital age with the help of her interdisciplinary program and brilliant cohort.
-Jade’s Creative Writing thesis is forthcoming from the University of Chicago.
+• Jade recently graduated with distinction from the Masters of the Arts Program in Humanities (MAPH) at the prestigious University of Chicago.
+With a dual focus in Creative Writing and Gender & Sexuality Studies, Jade produced several creative nonfiction projects about gender, race, power, and the digital age with the help of her interdisciplinary program and brilliant cohort.
+Jade’s Creative Writing thesis received the Intrepid Award from the MAPH program, and she was selected as one of three Dean's Award winners for Excellence in the MAPH Program by the University of Chicago.

 Jade got her Bachelor of Arts from the George Washington University in 2020, where she studied Political Communication and Women’s, Gender, and Sexuality Studies.
 Jade studied within the School of Media & Public Affairs, a competitive, holistic program within GWU which encourages top students to examine the interplay between politics, journalism, and communication.
 Never one to back down from an academic challenge, Jade paired the unique Political Communication program with a Women’s, Gender, and Sexuality Studies double-major.
 It is her SMPA professors who taught her the skills she offers to organizations and clients today; web and social media production, graphic design, media engagement and reporting, and data-based public relations strategy.
 However, it is her WGSS and Humanities pedigree who make Jade a natural synthesizer, collaborator, and aspiring Renaissance woman.